golemfactory/yapapi-service-manager/README.md

     log_file='log.log',
 )

 #   Request service creation.
-From yapapi POV, this is equivalent of
+From the yapapi POV, this is equivalent to
 #   https://handbook.golem.network/yapapi/api-reference#run_service (with num_instances = 1)
 service_wrapper = service_manager.create_service(
     # Service implementation, class inheriting from yapapi.services.Service
     service_cls,

     # Arguments that will be passed to the runtime start.
-    # This currenly makes sense only for self-contained runtimes --> Erigon example
+    # This currenly makes sense only for custom runtimes --> Erigon example
     start_args=[],

     # Factory function returning instance of yapapi_service_manager.ServiceWrapper